Directed Graphs from Exact Covering Systems: Single-component ECSDs and non-standard digital representations

 Suppose $m < 0$.
 Then its successors are positive and its 2-descendants are negative.
 Its smallest successor is $-dm$, so its largest 2-descendant is $-d(-dm)+d-1 = d^2m + d-1 < m$ since $d \geq 2$ and $m < 0$.
 It follows that all of the negative descendants of $m$ are less than $m$, and thus that $m$ is not a cyclic vertex.

-Since $-d(0)=0$, we have that 0 is a cyclic vertex; so $m=0$ is the only cyclic vertex. \end{proof}
+Since $-d(0)=0$, we have that 0 is a cyclic vertex, so $m=0$ is the only cyclic vertex. \end{proof}

+In later years the topic of numeration systems was extended to consider any base, positive or negative, along with any digit set --- however, the digit set is always defined to include the digit 0 \cite{AlloucheShallit}.
+This is because of the leading-zeroes problem, which we have already accounted for in Theorem \ref{integerrepresentation}: by ignoring leading appearances of the block of digits corresponding to the base cycle, this is equivalent to ignoring leading zeroes.

-Note that $G(-2n, -2n+1)$ is not the only ECSD of degree two with a single component.
-For example, we can show that $G(-2n+1, -2n+4)$, depicted in Figure \ref{G(-2n+1,-2n+4)rb}, has a single component.
-We know that every cycle of an ECSD must contain a vertex $m$ such that $|P(m)| \geq |m|$, and by Lemma \ref{ancestorlemma} vertices with this property are bounded by some $N \in \N$.
+If we expand our definitions to allow digit sets that do not include 0, we can find other non-standard digits sets for a negabinary representation that can represent all integers.
+This task is equivalent to finding ECSDs of degree 2 with one component.
+We can show that $G(-2n+1, -2n+4)$, depicted in Figure \ref{G(-2n+1,-2n+4)rb}, has a single component.
+We know that every cycle of an ECSD must contain a vertex $m$ such that $|P(m)| \geq |m|$, and by Lemma \ref{ancestorlemma}, vertices with this property are bounded by some $N \in \N$.
 Thus, it is simply a task of extending the graph until we have all of these vertices to determine the number of components.
 In the case of $G(-2n+1, -2n+4)$, $N=4$ by the proof of Lemma \ref{ancestorlemma}.
-Since all integers in the range $-4$ to $4$ are included in Figure \ref{G(-2n+1,-2n+4)rb} (except for $-2$ which is a successor of 3), we can see that this is indeed the only component of this ECSD.
+Since Figure \ref{G(-2n+1,-2n+4)rb} includes all integers in the range $-4$ to $4$ (except for $-2$ which is a successor of 3), we can see that this is indeed the only component of this ECSD.
 By this same process, we can also show that the ECSD $G(-2n+1, -2n+10)$ has a single component, as depicted in Figure \ref{G(-2n+1,-2n+10)}.

-Using the classification of all degree 2 ECSDs, we prove in \cite{Neidinger} that the only ECSDs of degree 2 to have a single component are either $G(2n, -2n+1)$ or are isomorphic to an ECSD of the form $G(-2n+1, -2n+a)$ with $a = \pm 3^m+1$ for some $m \in \N_0$.
+Using the classification of all degree 2 ECSDs, we can prove \cite{Neidinger} that the only ECSDs of degree 2 to have a single component are either $G(2n, -2n+1)$ or are isomorphic to an ECSD of the form $G(-2n+1, -2n+a)$ with $a = \pm 3^m+1$ for some $m \in \N_0$.
 Thus, by Theorem \ref{integerrepresentation} we have that

 if and only if $a = \pm3^m + 1$ for some $m \in \N_0$.